behnamfani/Semantic-Audience-Matching-API/README.md

 In the API.py, this payload is passed to the find_match method of the Semantic class to find the best match where it is encoded and compared with the embeddings of the source_list using cos-sim (more info: [reports](reports))

 ## Installation
+1. Clone the repository: ```git clone https://github.com/behnamfani/Semantic-Audience-Matching-API.git```
+2. Navigate to the directory of the cloned repo and build docker: ```docker build -t my-python-app .```
+3.

 ## License
 This project licensed under the MIT license